Z-Hub/kopano-apps/kopano-meet/appcenter/Full_Description.md

 * The Meet app in the Univention App Center offers the same functionalities as provided by the official [free, unsupported Meet package](https://meet-app.io/#pricing).
 * If you're interested in using the Kopano TURN services (recommended), please [request access here](https://meet-app.io/free-unsupported-community-package).
 * Want to upgrade to Meet Starter or Enterprise?
-Just follow [these instructions](https://).
+Just buy [the desired package](https://meet-app.io/#pricing) and follow our upgrade instructions.

 ### More Kopano products